-This article provides a detailed response to: What impact does the rise of the gig economy have on customer expectations and how can businesses adapt to meet these changing needs?
-For a comprehensive understanding of Customer-centricity, we also include relevant case studies for further reading and links to Customer-centricity best practice resources.
+This article provides a detailed response to: What Is the Gig Economy’s Impact on Customer Expectations?
+[Complete Guide] For a comprehensive understanding of Customer-centricity, we also include relevant case studies for further reading and links to Customer-centricity templates.

 Customers today expect services and products to be delivered faster, with more flexibility, and tailored to their specific needs.
 The gig economy, characterized by freelance, flexible, on-demand work, has been at the forefront of this shift.
 A report by McKinsey Global Institute highlights that the gig economy encompasses a significant portion of the workforce, with these workers demanding the same level of flexibility in their roles as they do in their status as consumers.
 This expectation for immediacy and customization has permeated various sectors, from retail to services, altering how organizations must approach their delivery models.